How to: Create a Meditation Routine for BeginnersAug 25, 2021

 What is meditation?

-Meditation is a form of mindfulness where we train our minds to focus on the present moment by concentrating on an object or activity, like bringing our attention back to our breath.
+Meditation is a form of mindfulness where we train our minds to focus on the present moment by concentrating on an object or activity, like focusing on your breath.

 When we meditate, we cultivate awareness and compassion as we train our brains to stop getting easily distracted.